-While there are plenty of differences between student positions (like internships and cooperative education) and full-fledged employment, there are certain pieces of advice that will help you standout (in a good way) and stay ahead.
+While there are plenty of differences between student positions (like internships and cooperative education) and full-fledged employment, there are certain pieces of advice that will help you stand out (in a good way).
+Here are 10 things you should do at your first job to stay ahead, plus what it says to your employer.

 1. Go above and beyond